-The cost of a course per hour varies to reflect, amongst other factors, the different ways that a course is funded, types of courses offered and the size of the class.
+The cost per hour of a course varies to reflect, amongst other factors, the different ways that a course is funded, the type of courses offered and the size of the class.
 We endeavour to provide the best quality of learning experience and acknowledge this in our course fee structure.

-Any UK resident aged 24 or over who enrols with us onto an eligible Level 3 or higher course, can apply for a Government funded loan to pay for the tuition fee.
+Any UK resident aged 24 or over who enrols with us onto an eligible Level 3 or higher course, can apply for a Government funded loan to pay for the tuition and examination fee.
 This will be paid directly to the College on your behalf via the Student Loans Company.
-Further information is available via our ,Advice Centre on 020 8770 6945 or Enrolment Centre on 020 8770 5566.

 Course fees will be refunded only if the course is cancelled or closed prematurely by the College.
 Refunds will not be granted if you choose to withdraw from a course.
-All policies can be found at www.suttoncollege.ac.uk and at all College centres.
+All policies can be found on our Missions and Policies page and at all College centres.

 Standard fees advertised apply to those eligible to receive Government funding.
 If you have not been ordinarily resident in the UK or European Economic Area (EEA) for three years preceding the start of your course you will be charged at a higher rate of £8.50 per hour in addition to materials and any exam costs.